seanyoung247/HTML-First-Milestone-Project/README.md

 of 850px to aid focus and readability.

 ### Testing process
+During research I found QVGA (240px wide) is the minimum screen size found on the modern web.
+Due to this the minimum width for testing is 220px.

+All HTML files were run through the [W3C Validator](https://validator.w3.org/) prior to live testing.

 Each element was tested for functionality during the development process.
 The following steps were also taken before final deployment on numerous browsers and devices: